ysengoku/42-ft_transcendence/doc/features/TOURNAMENT.md

 ## Features

-This section describes the features of the tournament system in high-level.
+The tournament system offers a range of functionalities to manage and play tournaments efficiently.

-All the features in the tourinament system works by combinasion of dedicated **API endoints** and real-time communications through `/ws/tournament/{id}` with custom protocol (detailed specifications the protocol are [here](#websocket-protocol-reference)).
-Those special messages are called actions, and contain the type of event that happened and the context of this event.
+The system operates through a combination of dedicated **API endpoints** and real-time communication via `/ws/tournament/{id}` using a custom protocol (detailed specifications of the protocol are [here](#websocket-protocol-reference)).
+These special messages are called *actions* and contain the type of event that occurred along with its context.

 ### Tournament Creation and Registration